jinfanfrankhu/jinfanfrankhu.github.io/_posts/2025-06-19-textconversation.md

 title: "3 Hours of Sleep: The Humble Text Message Conversation"
 date: 2025-06-19
 permalink: /posts/text-conversation
+redirect_from: /posts/textconversation
 description: Jinfan Frank Hu reflects on texting and calling as communication methods.
+Texting may have it's merits too!
 tags:
   - "Little Things"
   - "Friends"